 Supportive of IMCIVREE’s effect on weight loss, there were general numeric improvements in cardiometabolic parameters, such as blood pressure, lipids, glycaemic parameters, and waist circumference.

-In clinical studies, 42 of the patients treated with setmelanotide were aged 6 to 17 years at baseline (14 patients with POMC, PCSK1 or LEPR deficiency and 28 patients with BBS).
-Overall, efficacy and safety in these younger patients were similar to older patients studied.
-Significant decreases in BMI were demonstrated.
-In patients who had not yet completed their growth, appropriate progression in pubertal development and increases in height were observed during the study period.
+In clinical studies, 44 of the patients treated with setmelanotide were aged 2 to 17 years at baseline (21 patients with POMC, PCSK1 or LEPR deficiency and 33 patients with BBS).
+Overall, efficacy and safety in these younger patients showed similar trends as seen in older patients studied, with seemingly meaningful decreases in BMI demonstrated.
+In patients who had not yet completed their growth, a trend towards appropriate progression in pubertal development and increases in height were observed during the study period.

 The European Medicines Agency has deferred the obligation to submit the results of studies with setmelanotide in one or more subsets of the paediatric population in treatment of appetite and general nutrition disorders (see section 4.2 for information on paediatric use).

 After subcutaneous injection of setmelanotide, steady-state plasma concentrations of setmelanotide increased slowly, reaching maximum concentrations at a median tmax of 8.0 hours after dosing.
 The absolute bioavailability following subcutaneous administration of setmelanotide has not been investigated in humans.
-Estimate of the inter-individual variability (CV%) from the population PK model was 28.7% (CL/F) and intraindividual variability was 27.6%.
+Estimate of the inter-individual variability (CV%) from the final population PK model was 39.9% (CL/F).

 The PK of setmelanotide in patients with BBS was similar to that obtained in the population of patients with POMC, PCSK1, and LEPR deficiency, suggesting the disease state alone does not impact the PK of setmelanotide.